roryparker/PokeAPI/README.md

-API that provides information on Pokemon.
+A simple Web API that provides information on Pokemon that is placed in it.